ssmlee04/blog/_posts/2017-03-20-playing-with-docker.md

 ### Dockerfile

 There might be situations that you want to create docker images on your own.
 For example the following image helps you run mongodb and set the default username and password.

 https://github.com/tutumcloud/mongodb

 There are some commands in the Dockerfile that I used often:

 * `cmd`
 * `expose`

 ### Kitematic

 kitematic is has a eays-to-use gui interface for you to launch your docker containers in no time.
 Which is very impressive.

 ![https://docs.docker.com/kitematic/images/browse-images.png](https://docs.docker.com/kitematic/images/browse-images.png)

-### misc
+### Misc

 This is a simple repo that I created for you to start 1 container of node.js process and 1 container of mongodb process and make the node.js container talk to the mongodb container.

 https://github.com/ssmlee04/vm-docker

 What it is doing is it will build two images based on the two dockerfiles and make one docker container talk to the other.
 All you need to do is install docker-compose and do

 ```bash
 $ docker-compose up